oasci/reptar/docs/source/calculators.rst

 In order to track and manage calculations, we store relevant data using :class:`~reptar.calculators.Data`.
 It contains all supported properties such as atomic positions, energies, gradients, and grid data.

-Methods such as :meth:`~reptar.calculators.Data.prepare_tasks` and :meth:`~reptar.calculators.Data.validate` help assemble and validate data required for various calculations.
+Most calculations involve taking :attr:`~reptar.calculators.Data.Z` and :attr:`~reptar.calculators.Data.R` from a ``source`` group and then storing calculations in a destination (``dest``) group.
+:attr:`~reptar.calculators.Data.prepare_tasks` can assist you with copying over data to the destination and initializing arrays for computed data.

 Tasks
 =====